vufind-org/learning-vufind-book/README.md

     $ make latexpdf

+If you prefer an ePub version, you can run

+    $ make epub

 If you prefer a single-file HTML version (which is useful for conversion to Microsoft Word format), you can run

     $ make singlehtml